Bachelor's degree in Biomedical Science

 See also: Bachelor's degree in Biology

-UNIVERSITY OF AKRON STUDENTS who applied to medical, dental, pharmacy, optometry, veterinary and physician assistant schools had an average acceptance rate above the national average in 2019.
+UA STUDENTS who applied to medical, dental, pharmacy, optometry, veterinary and physician assistant schools had an average acceptance rate ABOVE the national average in 2019.

 The biomedical science major provides for a broad background in science with concentrations in biology, chemistry, math and physics.